Oscillations in the Primordial Bispectrum: Mode Expansion: Introduction

 In this paper we investigate how well this mode expansion works for a class of bispectra that contain (a large number of) oscillations.
 The reason to be interested in such features is that a number of theoretical models \cite{Bean:2008na,Chen:2008wn,Meerburg2009a,Meerburg2009b,Flauger:2009ab} predict oscillations in the bispectrum and in order to be able to constrain such models, a plausible first step is to factorize these bispectra.
 As it is, oscillations can be considered as an extra, distinguishable, degree of freedom within the bispectrum which could result in narrowing down the number of potential scenarios of inflation.

 We introduce three different cosmological scenarios in which oscillations in the bispectrum can appear.
 We will briefly discuss the theory behind these models and show to what extend these would be distinguishable from one another in the data in section \ref{Oscillations}.
 Two out of three bispectra can have significant correlation and it could be difficult to discriminate between such models in future surveys.
 We will discuss the method of polynomial expansion in order to rewrite the primordial bispectra in factorized/separable form in section \ref{Mode_expansion}.
 As expected, the number of modes required in the expansion grows along with the frequency of the theoretical spectra.
 In section \ref{Powermodes} we show how fast polynomial expansion would yield a reasonable reconstruction of the given bispectra predicted by the three cosmological scenarios.
 Subsequently we will investigate another set of modes that can lead to a separable expansion of the theoretical bispectrum in section \ref{Fouriermodes}.
 These modes are based on the sine and cosine and the resulting set of orthonormal functions can be considered a Fourier-type basis on the tetrahedral domain.
 After detailing the construction of this set of orthonormal mode functions, we will compare the number of modes required to achieve comparable correlation with the polynomial mode expansion .
 It turns out that this number is reduced significantly and as such Fourier expansion can be considered a reasonable alternative to expand oscillatory spectra.
-For larger frequencies both Fourier and Polynomial mode expansion become inefficient.
-Fortunately, it turns out that for various oscillatory signals only a limited number of modes contribute significantly in the reconstruction of the original spectrum.
-This has various consequences for the viability of Fourier mode expansion as well as possible observational advantages compared to polynomial modes, which will be discussed in section \ref{discussion}.
+For larger frequencies both Fourier and polynomial mode expansion become inefficient.
+Fortunately, for various oscillatory signals only a limited number of modes contribute significantly in the reconstruction of the original spectrum.
+This has several consequences for the viability of Fourier mode expansion as well as possible observational advantages compared to polynomial modes, which will be discussed in section \ref{discussion}.
+In these class of models, just as the frequency, the phase can be considered a free parameter of the theory.
+In a polynomial mode expansion, different phases can result in significantly different expansions.
+In a Fourier mode expansion the phase is taken care of much more naturally.
+Effectively the phase can be absorbed into the weights of the expansion, and as such have minimal effect on the overall expansion.
+Consequently, we will see that the norm of the mode expansion coefficients will be very similar for each phase making Fourier expansion much more elegant and suitable for these type of spectra.
 We conclude this paper in section \ref{conclusion}.